NextWave2025/Applications-System/LOCAL_DEVELOPMENT.md

    - Verify PostgreSQL is running with `pg_isready` command
    - Check your database credentials in the .env file
-   - Make sure the database exists: `createdb guide_db`
+   - Make sure the database exists: `createdb nextwave_db`
-   - Test the connection with: `psql -d postgresql://username:password@localhost:5432/guide_db -c "SELECT 1;"`
+   - Test the connection with: `psql -d postgresql://username:password@localhost:5432/nextwave_db -c "SELECT 1;"`
    - For Windows users, ensure PostgreSQL service is running in Services panel

 3. **Port Conflicts**